-It’s no coincidence that today we see a raging bull on Lamborghini’s emblem, a T-shape on Tesla’s, or the three overlapping ellipses on Toyota’s vehicles.
+It’s no coincidence that today we see a raging bull on Lamborghini’s emblem, a T-shape on Tesla’s cars, or the three overlapping ellipses on Toyota’s vehicles.
 Knowing more about what stands behind these famous car logos will ultimately make us feel closer to our favorite brands.

 Five car logos – five stories